-A cost type is a set of uniquely identified costs represented by an abbreviation and label.
-In Procore, several cost types are are defined for use by default: L=Labor, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services, and O=Other.
+A Cost Type is a set of costs identified by a unique abbreviation or label.
+Examples include L=Labour, E=Equipment, M=Materials, C=Commitment, OC=Owner Cost, SVC=Professional Services and O=Other.

 In Procore, cost types are a way to identify and classify your project's job costs.
 They can also be used to generate reports.
 See View Job Cost Summary Report.
 In addition, you can: